Getting the right tank is probably the most important decision you will make for your leopard gecko’s health and well-being.

 Heating and Lighting

 Leopard geckos are ectothermic animals, which means they rely on external sources of heat to regulate their body temperature.
 Heating elements such as under-tank heaters or heat lamps should be provided to create a temperature gradient within the enclosure.
+See our best heat lamps for leopard geckos.

 The warm side should be around 88-90°F (31-32°C), while the cooler side should be around 75°F (24°C).
 Additionally, a low-intensity UVB light may be beneficial as it helps geckos synthesize vitamin D3 for calcium absorption.